 What is the role of a Foster Care Ombudsman?

-- To act as an independent forum for the investigation and resolution of complaints made by or on behalf of children placed in foster care and make appropriate referrals.
+- To act as an independent forum for the investigation and resolution of complaints made by or on behalf of the youth themselves and make appropriate referrals.

 What are the benefits of having a Foster Care Ombudsman?

 - Serves as a protective measure to safeguard the physical safety and emotional well-being of youth whose lives are entrusted to the foster care system.